-From depression to suicide: Why more Indians are falling into the trap?
+From depression to suicide: Why more Indians are falling into the trap

 Prolonged depression, if left undiagnosed and untreated, may propagate feelings of extreme sadness, guilt, loss of interest and withdrawal into self.
 This can ultimately culminate in suicide too, says Dr Kedar Tilwe, consultant psychiatrist, Hiranandani Hospital.

-Apart from psychological reasons, Dr Bhagat says that sociological factors like a deselecting culture that does not accept diversity, fixed parameters of success, increased social isolation and more urbanisation are some of the prominent reasons of increasing suicide rates in India.
+Apart from psychological reasons, Dr Achal Bhagat, senior consultant, Psychiatry, Indraprastha Apollo Hospital, says that sociological factors like a deselecting culture that does not accept diversity, fixed parameters of success, increased social isolation and more urbanisation are some of the prominent reasons of increasing suicide rates in India.

 Although peer pressure and a competitive environment has been around for quite some time, Dr Parul Tank says that in the recent years the protective family factors have reduced with more isolated lives.
 Dr Tilwe further explains suicide to be a more advanced level of the depression spectrum and advises getting urgent medical help for it.